bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-And that's it!

-#### Extension Methods to simplify the ListObjects API ####

 As of now the `ListObjects` expects us to pass `string` values and an `integer` for the subject key.

-We want to simplify
-this, and I want to have a method I can call like this:
+We want to simplify this and I want to have a nice API like this:

 ```csharp
 // Get all owned UserTasks for a given user: